Do you accept insurance?

 Why can’t I speak with my pastor or chaplain about my problems instead of a therapist?

-You can, however therapists are trained professionals that offer assessment, diagnosis, and treatment of mental health disorders.
+You can.
+However, therapists are trained professionals that offer assessment, diagnosis, and treatment of mental health disorders.
 Chaplain and religious leaders provide guidance and education from the doctrine of ones specified faith.
-They are not (typically) registered psychotherapist that are licensed to treat Mental Health disorders.
+They are not (typically) registered psychotherapist and are not licensed to treat persons with Mental Health disorders.